 The cloud is inevitable.
 Chances are you’re already using the technology and just don’t know it.
 If you get email from work on your phone, you’re already using the cloud.

 People fear what they don’t understand.
 Hiring someone you trust to advise your business on the cloud is a great way to reduce fear.
 Cloud experts can help mitigate your business risk and help you reap the benefits of the service.
 Hiring a reputable and trusted cloud expert is key to overcoming fear of the cloud.

 What is your background in the cloud?

-I’ve been in IT for over 15 years.
+I’ve been in IT for nearly 20 years.
 Before the cloud, technicians had to physically be near a server to perform IT-related duties.
 Now, I can remote in and work from anywhere in the world on a businesses’ network – that’s the biggest difference.
-I can do IT from anywhere, I’m always connected.
+I can do IT from anywhere – I’m always connected.
 Today I work with integration, migration, and collaboration with the cloud and specialize in niche areas of implementing cloud services.